We have the power

 A growing number of Australians have embraced the power of wind and solar, and either installed their own systems or switched to renewable energy retailers.
 And every year, more are showing their support for the planet by switching off for Earth Hour.

-Saturday, 24 March, from 8:30 - 9:30 pm your time, Aussies across the country will be switching off for an hour to raise awareness about the need for stronger action on climate change.
+Saturday 26 March at 8:30pm, Aussies across the country will be switching off for an hour to raise awareness about the need for stronger action on climate change.

 Millions of voices are too hard to ignore, so join us.